Steadying0235/gpu-screen-recorder-fork/README.md

 This is an issue on some intel integrated gpus on wayland caused by power saving option.
 Right now the only way to fix this is to record on X11 instead.
 ## The video doesn't display or has a green/yellow overlay
 This can happen if your video player is missing the H264/HEVC video codecs.
 Either install the codecs or use mpv.
+## I get stutter in the video
+Try recording to an SSD and make sure it's not using NTFS file system.
+Also record in variable framerate format.

 # Donations
 If you want to donate you can donate via bitcoin or monero.